 I’m still working through all the emotions and questions that this life event is bringing.
 I recognize that this should have been, by now, a big part of living my life as an expat.
 It’s extremely special that seven years have gone by and I haven’t seen another go.
 I can only reflect back on many years ago when I decided to leave Washington D.C. and move back to my home state of Michigan.
 But even this pales in comparison because I was making the decision to leave and now I’m the one being left behind.
 What can I take from that?
 As I write this exposé over my feelings, I realize a lot more has to be going on for the ones that leave.
 They made the decision, got the job, and now have to move their families to another country or back home, which by now can almost feel like another country.
 I remember when I moved, it was time.
 I was sad but ready.
 The busyness of moving helped me keep a lot at bay, emotionally.
 I wonder how it is for them and if they feel the same, will we become to them: Somebody they used to know from a place they used to live?

 What are your thoughts on friends moving away?
 How do you cope with saying goodbye?
 Please share in the comments.

-Today’s vlog is about, well… owning your shit.
-What I mean by that is how we often don’t tell our truth or when we aren’t honest about how we feel about situations or people.
+This vlog is about “owning your shit”.
+How often don’t we tell our truth or when we aren’t honest about how we feel about situations or people.
 I think for expats this is an important topic because often our support structures are created by the friendships we make.
 In this video, I suggest it’s better if you own your $#@! at the start of creating friendships.
 I would love to hear your experiences on this topic.